Looking for Things to Do in Dublin? Whiskey, Beer, and Sights are Here!

 As with most major cities, Dublin has a huge mix of nice and budget hotels, lots of hostels as a popular backpacker city, and private accommodations.
 Many of them are concentrated in the city centre both north and mainly south of the Liffey.
 From upscale hotels to budget friend options, you can begin your search for hotels in Dublin here.

 If you want hostels, Eric stayed in Oliver St John Gogarty’s Hostel and really liked it.
+In fact, it even made our massive list of favourite hostels we’ve stayed at in Europe.
 The area – Temple Bar – is very lively and loud so if that’s what you are looking for, go for it.
 The place was cheaper than other hostels but still safe and secure, nice staff, and a decent sleep.
 You can always search for other hostels in Dublin here if that one doesn’t suit you!
 There are LOTS to choose from since Dublin is so popular.

 Things to Do in Dublin, Ireland